The four-year online degree program is cohort-based and requires students to complete of 54 credit hours including the dissertation.

 - All coursework will be completed online.

 - Three required on-campus summer visits foster collaboration and community and fulfill residency requirements (Orientation Pre-Year 1, Oral Comprehensive Exam and Dissertation Proposal Year 3, Dissertation Defense Year 4).
-Summer 2019 Orientation dates: June 10-12, 2019.
+June 2020 Orientation dates: TBA

 - Faculty recognized as innovative teachers and accomplished scholars at local, national and international levels by professional organizations including ACSM, AERA, AKA, AASP, ISSP, NAK, NATA, NASPSPA, SHAPE/AAHPERD, TASSP, and WCAA.